COVIDExposureIndices/COVIDExposureIndices/README.md

 ## Summary

-This repository contains indices describing exposure on the basis of smartphone movements.
+This repository contains indices describing exposure on the basis of smartphone movements from January 2020 to August 2021.
-These indices are produced by
+These indices were produced by
 [Victor Couture](https://economics.ubc.ca/faculty-and-staff/victor-couture/),
 [Jonathan Dingel](http://www.jdingel.com),
 [Allison Green](https://github.com/awasgreen),